-In the first part of the tutorial, we created a basic CRUD API.
+So far we’ve created a basic CRUD (create, read, update, and delete) API.
 We are going to make a small addition to this by adding an endpoint that works with a 3rd party API.
-This section is also going to illustrate how to work with secret environment variables and how to accept credit card payments using Stripe.
+This section is also going to illustrate how to work with environment variables and how to accept credit card payments using Stripe.

 A common extension of Serverless Stack (that we have noticed) is to add a billing API that works with Stripe.
 In the case of our notes app we are going to allow our users to pay a fee for storing a certain number of notes.
 The flow is going to look something like this: